 Once you've clicked redeem, you'll see a host of options for using your miles.
 You can book a flight, hotel, or rental car directly through the new and improved Capital One travel portal.
 You can cover travel purchases with your miles.
 Or, you can transfer your miles to one of their airline or hotel partners.

 Choose “Convert Rewards” and you'll see the full list of all Capital One transfer partner options.
 Select which program you'd like to transfer miles to and click “Transfer Miles.”

 Once you choose your transfer partner, you'll get a prompt to enter your frequent flyer account information.
 Keep in mind that the name on your Capital One account must match your frequent flyer account.
 So if you're hoping to immediately transfer points to a friend or family member – even an authorized user on your Venture X account, for example – you're out of luck.

 Once you've linked your frequent flyer account, it's time to decide how many points to transfer.
-Beware that Capital One will automatically enter all of your available miles in that space, so tweak it as needed.
+Beware that Capital One may automatically enter all of your available miles in that space, so tweak it as needed.

 You'll need to transfer at least 1,000 miles at a time … but from there, you can transfer in 100-mile increments.
 That's quite nice, as it means you can tailor your transfer to almost exactly how many.
 Other programs like American Express Membership Rewards and Chase Ultimate Rewards always require you to transfer points in increments of 1,000.